- INTRODUCTION 3

 Our Website will ask you to supply our client reference number, amount to pay, your name, address, email address and telephone number.
 We will usually keep this information for accounting purposes for a minimum period of six years.

-You will then be transferred to a secure payment area maintained by WorldPay where you will be prompted for your credit/debit card details to complete the transaction.
+You will then be transferred to a secure payment area maintained by Barclaycard or WorldPay where you will be prompted for your credit/debit card details to complete the transaction.

 Conveyancing quote calculator